bugcrowd/templates/submissions/description/insecure_data_transport/cleartext_transmission_of_sensitive_data/template.md

 ## Overview of the Vulnerability

-When a sensitive data is transmitted in cleartext over an unencrypted channel, it can be intercepted via a Person-in-the-Middle (PitM) attack.
+When sensitive data is transmitted in cleartext over an unencrypted channel, it can be intercepted via a Person-in-the-Middle (PitM) attack.
 An attacker can access the sensitive via a PitM attack and send requests to the server pretending to be the legitimate user.

 ## Business Impact

 This vulnerability can lead to reputational damage and indirect financial loss to the company as customers may view the application as insecure.
-It can also lead to data theft through the attacker’s ability to manipulate data through their ability to make requests to the server through a legitimate session token.
+It can also lead to data theft via an attacker’s ability to manipulate data through their ability to make requests to the server using a legitimate session token.

 ## Steps to Reproduce